aircooledcafe/securelee/_posts/2023-05-06-tailscale-app-intent-tasker.md

   Class: com.tailscale.ipn.IPNReceiver
   Target: Broadcast Receiver

-These chould be set up as tasks within Tasker, which can the nbe called in the Profiles you create.
+These should be set up as tasks within Tasker, which can then be called in the Profiles you create.
 I created a connected and disconnected profile for my home network which called the appropriate intent.